Do not go where the path may lead;

 Clark “Old Chieftain” Foss, aka Old Foss (1819-??) – A boisterous and colorful driver, Foss ran a stage through Napa Valley, California, during the 1860s and took many sightseers to the famed geysers in the Calistoga and Geyserville area.

 Charles J. Goodnight (1836-1929) – Goodnight was a cowboy and Texas Ranger who blazed the Goodnight-Loving Trail, invented the chuckwagon, and became part owner in one of the largest ranches in the Texas panhandle.

-George “Baldy” Green – One of the most popular stage drivers in the Sierra Nevadas, his stages were so prone to robbery that he was finally let go.
+George “Baldy” Green – One of the most famous stage drivers in the Sierra Nevadas, his stages were so prone to robbery that he was finally let go.

 Charles C. Haynes (1837-??) – One of the most prominent drivers on the Overland Stage Line, Haynes drove for 20 years.

 Ben Holladay (1819-1887) – Holladay began several stagecoach routes and became known as the “Stagecoach King.”

 Gordon William “Pawnee Bill” Lillie – (1860-1942) – A performer in Buffalo Bill Cody’s Wild West Show, Pawnee Bill later formed his own act, becoming so popular he was stiff competition for Buffalo Bill.

 Oliver Loving (1812-1867) – A cattle rancher and pioneer of the cattle drive who, along with Charles J. Goodnight, developed the Goodnight-Loving Trail.
 He was killed by Indians while on a cattle drive.